Erick-Salas/FindJobsInCostaRicaAutomation/README.md

 - The automations can fail if the user interface of the websites were modified, normally for UI automations is necessary maintenance of the automation scripts when this happens.

 - If the automations fail can be because the chromedriver.exe is not updated or because the websites were modified.

+- If your are using a different path to store the Default folder of Chrome, that can cause that LinkedIn automation fail (normally you can find it here: C:\Users\{your_user}\AppData\Local\Google\Chrome\User Data\)

+- These automations were tested using Windows OS.

 # Technologies used:
 - Java